 No matter how many innovative tools your business is using, they may turn out to be counterproductive when working separately.
 The latest technologies help your company to remain competitive only when they are properly integrated.
 Even though only a few businesses have heard of connecting various components and features into one and even fewer organisations have experienced its benefits, system integration is a must.

-The reason why the term and what it refers to are not as popular as business intelligence tools or e-commerce solutions is that system integration has already been practised for almost half a century.
+The reason why the term and what it refers to are not as popular as business intelligence tools or e-commerce solutions is that systems integration has already been practised for almost half a century.
 Despite its long history and the fact that it is a great approach to save time and money, many companies have still not decided to change the way they access their tools.
 If you happen to work in one of those companies, let me explain to you what system integration actually is.

-The easiest way to explain system integration is to describe it as putting various hardware or software elements together so that they can work as one.
+The easiest way to explain systems integration is to describe it as putting various hardware or software elements together so that they can work as one.
 When all of the independent components function as a whole, they can ensure seamless connectivity and thus let an organisation succeed.
 The process, however, is nowhere near easy and smooth, as system integrators must make sure that old and new components, all coming from different vendors, cooperate without harming valuable data at the same time.

 It takes a lot of time and effort to become a professional and valuable time integrator.
 They have to be fluent in a variety of technologies, as the components they integrate are often both old and new, and serve a different purpose.
-However, a system integrator should also possess soft skills.
+However, a systems integrator should also possess soft skills.
 In order to perform a smooth integration, they need to envision the outcome as a whole, understand the requirements of their customers and translate them into actual needs.

 If you have been following our blog, you will most probably notice the similarities between developing a bespoke software which I have discussed here and integrating several systems into one.
 The steps of both life cycles are nearly the same.

-As opposed to system integration, there is point-to-point integration which is often described as an easier and quicker way to put together several components into one.
+As opposed to systems integration, there is point-to-point integration which is often described as an easier and quicker way to put together several components into one.
 It may be a good solution if you wish to integrate two or three subsystems and no more, as this method is based on connecting each part with another separately.
-Unlike system integration, it does not create one system, rather an infrastructure of multiple constituents, which may harm the data and make it impossible for your organisation to meet business demands and goals.
+Unlike systems integration, it does not create one system, rather an infrastructure of multiple constituents, which may harm the data and make it impossible for your organisation to meet business demands and goals.
 In addition, when your company evolves and needs to expand the integration, any new component must be linked to every other already existing unit.

 TO SUM UP